-- 11. Bericote's site is the 5th best performing employment site in the District.
-11 sites are proposed for allocation- meaning that 7 sites are allocated which do not score as well as their site.
-That is illogical and counter to the evidence supporting those allocations. - 12.
-Bericote's sites score higher than ROF Featherstone for Market Attractiveness; better than WMI, Vernon Park, ROF Featherstone and i54 Western Extension for Sustainability; and better than Hilton Cross, and Vernon Park for Strategic Planning considerations. - 13.
-The evidence base is clear that Bericote's sites are better employment sites than most of the allocated employment sites. - 14.
+- 8. Bericote's sites are the 7th and 8th best performing employment sites in the District, as analysed by the Council.
+2 of these sites, Hilton Cross and Vernon Park, have no capacity left.
+Hilton Cross is fully developed and Vernon Park secured permission in 2022 and was being actively pursued. - 9.
+Site E30 is the 14th best performing site in the District, as scored by the Council.
+It is less market attractive, less sustainable and does not fulfil strategic planning considerations as well as Bericotes sites.
+Allocating site E30 in preference to E51a and E51b is illogical and counter to the evidence supporting this Plan. - 10.
+Bericote's sites score the same as ROF Featherstone for Market Attractiveness- although it is clear that Featherstone is suffering major deliverability issues which should reduce it's scores.
+Bericote's sites also score better than ROF Featherstone, and both i54 sites for Strategic Planning Considerations. - 11.
+The evidence base is clear that Bericote's sites is equal to, or better then, employment sites that are proposed for allocation. - 12.
 Bericote consider that the Plan, as currently drafted, is unsound.
-This could be rectified by allocating their site for employment purposes. - 15.
+This could be rectified by allocating their site for employment purposes. - 13.
 The allocation of Bericote's sites would deliver highly sustainable development.
-They propose the use of numerous sustainability measures including: - Green and Blue Roof; - Blue roof to store water and irrigate green walls, to remove Co2 from mechanical irrigation;

-- Solar cladding
+They propose the use of numerous sustainability measures including: - Green and Blue Roof; - Blue roof to store water and irrigate green walls, to remove Co2 from mechanical irrigation; - Solar cladding

 - Solar PV and Solar Thermal roofing

 - Battery storage

 - Low carbon space heating

 - Low embodied carbon in building materials

-- 16. The development could also create in the region of 325 jobs on site and produce GVA of up to £23.8m per annum when operational.
+- 14. The development could also create in the region of 325 jobs on site and produce GVA of up to £23.8m per annum when operational.
 The development therefore offers considerable economic benefits, which is increasingly important given that we are now into the recessionary part of the economic cycle.
 It will also help to reduce some of the considerable out-commuting from South Staffordshire to Wolverhampton, Walsall, Dudley and Cannock Chase.

-- 17. This site offers a rare combination of highly sustainable development, on buildings aimed at the local market.
+- 15. This site offers a rare combination of highly sustainable development, on buildings aimed at the local market.
 This will help re-set the bar for other developments in the area and allow a local demonstration of what can be achieved in sustainable design.

-- 18. The Gravelly Way site should be removed from the Green Belt and allocated for employment Development.
+- 16. The Gravelly Way site should be removed from the Green Belt and allocated for employment Development.